Your Complete Guide to the Different Types of Homeowners Insurance Policies

 What if you doomed your new home by saying a single word?

-Most of us say “no” to many extra kinds of homeowner’s insurance.
-It’s tough to understand the benefits and drawbacks of all the types of homeowners insurance that are available.
+Most people say “no” to many extra kinds of homeowner’s insurance, and it’s tough to understand the benefits and drawbacks of all the available types.

 That’s why we put together this complete guide.
 Keep reading to discover if your home needs some additional protection!